-We have already talked about what a kiosk is and how these devices are surging in popularity today – appearing everywhere within the retail industry but also expanding rapidly into many other verticals.
-We also described some of the key strategies for defining a kiosk experience that will keep customers coming back to your brand, product, or service every time.
+In our previous blogs we talked about what a kiosk is and how these devices are surging in popularity today.
+We have also discussed some of the key strategies for kiosks that will keep customers coming back to your brand, product, or service, every time.

 In this blog, let’s dig deeper into the nuts and bolts of how to actually build Android apps in Kiosk mode.
-This topic will understandably be more technical in nature and scope but we hope that it will inspire you to get started on implementing a dedicated kiosk build strategy.
+It will be more technical in nature but we hope that this will inspire you to implement a dedicated kiosk build strategy.